glakshay/glakshay/README.md

 <h1> 👋 Hi there </h1>

-I am <strong>Lakshay Gopalka</strong>, currently pursuing Masters in <a href="https://www.wpi.edu/academics/departments/robotics-engineering">Robotics engineering</a> student at WPI and incoming Robotics and AI intern at Siemens.
+I am <strong>Lakshay Gopalka</strong>, currently pursuing Masters in <a href="https://www.wpi.edu/academics/departments/robotics-engineering">Robotics engineering</a> student at WPI and Robotics and AI intern at Siemens.

 🔭 <strong>I’m currently working on</strong></strong></strong></strong>:
 - Computer Vision and OpenCV